9 Laptop-Friendly Cafes in Berlin - 2024 Update

 Sockets: Yes

 The coffee is good here!
-They do quiches and cake as well.
-They will bring it to your table after you order.
+They do cakes as well but I didn't want to upset MyFitnessPal so I stuck to an Americano.
 There is also a water jug where you can help yourself.

-Overall this is a great place in a super central location to head to if you want to get some work done.
-They are open 7 days a week.
+Overall WestBerlin is still a thoughtfully-styled cafe in a peaceful location to head to if you want to get some work done.
+They are open 5 days a week - closed Mondays and Tuesdays.

 Oslo Kaffeebar